quantcast/android-measurement/README.md

 ### Trouble Shooting ###

-**Little or No App Traffic Showing Up In App's Profile On Quantcast.com**<br>
-Quantcast updates its website with your app's latest audience measurement data daily.
+**Little or No App Traffic Showing Up In App's Profile On Quantcast.com** Quantcast updates its website with your app's latest audience measurement data daily.
 If even after 1 day no data is showing up in your app's profile on quantcast.com, please check the following:
 * The Quantcast SDK does most of its data uploading when your app is transitioned to the background.
 If during your development and testing workflow in Xcode you regularly end a test run of your app by pressing "stop" or closing the emulator, your app has not necessarily had a chance to upload usage data.
 To ensure your app gets a chance to upload usage data to Quantcast while you are testing, be sure to click the Home or Back button on the device being tested in order to put your app into the background and thus trigger a usage data upload to Quantcast.
 * Still having weird data issues, make sure that you have both the 'activityStart' and 'activityStop' in every one of your application's Activities (not needed in Fragments).
-These calls help the SDK keep track of the lifecyle of the entire application.
+These calls help the SDK keep track of the lifecycle of the entire application.
 * If you encounter trouble with your build, please review the documentation for the project setup and SDK integration.
 The most common errors involve missing one of the steps outlined.
 If you have are still having trouble, please email mobilesupport@quantcast.com.